silvafj/BBK-MSCCS-2017-19/README.md

 This is shown in the second version of `Counter` in the package `ex01.ex01b`.

 Find out what is the least number the program could report and demonstrate this by inserting delays.

+## Exercise 4: Interleaved = no!

+Here we want to write, to standard output, all the prime numbers in the range $2..n$, where $n$ is a command line argument.
+We do this using $n-1$ threads, each with the responsibility of determining whether or not a different value in the range is prime and writing it if it is prime.

+The interesting thing here is to make sure that a thread gets exclusive access to standard output to write out the whole number; otherwise with interleaved output we could get composite numbers written out.

+## Exercise 5: Basic concurrency

+Consider an implementation of the dining philosophers problem in which the first four philosophers always pick up their right chopstick first, but the fifth philosopher always picks up her left chopstick first.
+Can deadlock occur?
+Why or why not?

+## Exercise 6: Fairness

+Study the documentation for `java.util.concurrent.Semaphore` and, if possible, write an analysis of why `tryAcquire()` without a timeout can break fairness, but `tryAcquite(0, TimeUnit.SECONDS)` does not.

+## Exercise 7: Cyclic Barrier

+Write a Java application that returns the sum of the values in an integer array by partitioning the array into `N` parts, each of which are summed by a unique thread.
+Use a cyclic barrier whose runnable sums the partial sums.

+## Exercise 8: Semaphores

+Rewrite the Java dining philosophers application to use a semaphore for the table and explicit locks for chopsticks.